• Skip to primary navigation

 • Offer a simple return policy

-• Don’t complicate things, explain how to apply for it, when a customer can expect to get a return, and who takes the shipping charges clearly
+• Don’t complicate things; explain how to apply for it, when a customer can expect to get a return, and who takes the shipping charges clearly.

 • You can even be loud about it.
-For example, use a pop-up to announce it or create a poster and give it a prominent position on your site
+For example, use a pop-up to announce it or create a poster and give it a prominent position on your site.

 It’s best you take some inspiration from Zappos and set up a return policy page dedicated to answering questions a buyer may have about it.
-Just make sure you write your return policy in a clear, easy to read way.
+Just make sure you write your return policy in a clear, easy-to-read way.

 Free shipping and free returns